About KGA Senior Series

 Note: These points are awarded at each series event.
 In the case of ties, the same number of points are awarded to each player tied for that place.
 However, since a player may receive only one gift certificate (either gross or net, whichever is greater), it is possible that a player could receive "series points" but not win a gift certificate, and vice versa.
 Based on points earned at series events, the top 15 gross members and the top 15 net members from each of the five age divisions will qualify for the KGA Senior Series Championship.

 |Within Your Age Division (gross & net)

-* Qualifying members must have also played in at least five (5) regular season Senior Series events to be eligible for the year ending KGA Senior Series Championship.
+* Qualifying male members must have also played in at least five (5) regular season Senior Series events to be eligible for the year ending KGA Senior Series Championship.

 At the KGA Senior Series Championship, all contestants will play 36 holes, recording both gross and net scores within their respective age divisions.
 Gift certificate prizes, both gross and net, will be awarded (only one gift certificate is awarded to any one player, gross or not, whichever is the greatest).

 The top six (6) gross, top four (4) net contestants and two (2) captain's pick from the entire field of the KGA Senior Series Championship will be named to the Kansas Senior Team for the Ozark Senior Challenge.
 Only those male members participating in the KGA Senior Series Championship will be named to the Kansas Senior Team.

 The top three (3) gross, top two (2) net contestants and one (1) captain's pick who are at least 65 years of age from the field of the KGA Senior Series Championship will be named to the Kansas Super Senior Team.
 Only those male members participating in the KGA Senior Series Championship will be named to the Kansas Super Senior Team.